g4ixt/QtTinySA/README.md

 # QtTinySA

 A Python TinySA Ultra GUI programme using Qt5 and PyQt5 designed to run in Linux.
+Should also now work with the original TinySA.

 This code attempts to replicate some of the TinySA Ultra on-screen commands on the PC.
 Generator control seemed pointless so I have not added it.
 Development took place on Kubuntu 22.04LTS with Python 3.9 and PyQt5 using Spyder in Anaconda.
-Not tested in any version of Windows.
+Not tested in any version of Windows or Mac but it should work on both.

 'TinySA' and 'TinySA Ultra' are trademarks of Erik Kaashoek and are used with his permission.